Skip to content

 • We saw plenty of cats.
 Not in the streets or food courts or markets, but mostly in parks.
 They appeared to be well fed and clean, but not friendly.
 Look for the cats in the Osaka Castle park.
 Especially in the heavily treed area when approaching from Morinomiya Station.

-• We also spied a lady taking her pet birds (budgies) for a stroll at the entrance to this park.
+• We also spied a lady taking her pet birds (budgies) for a stroll at the entrance to this park in Osaka.

 • The Nara Park Gardens are famous for their semi wild Deer.
 They’re allowed to roam freely and are comfortable with being around humans.
 You are allowed to feed the deer.
 Be sensible about what you offer them.